 The training group size was almost 35, instead of 20 as expected.
 We crossed our fingers for good internet connectivity.
 We could not have been more happy when it turned out the internet was better than any place before, and everyone was tech savvy and eager to learn.

-The participants came from many different professional backgrounds, ranging from indigenous pig-farming to coffee, forestry, tourism and honey.
+The programme The participants came from many different professional backgrounds, ranging from indigenous pig-farming to coffee, forestry, tourism and honey.
 On the first day, we introduced Akvo RSR to the group and together we brought two projects online (project 2549 and project 2550).

 The participants were then introduced to Akvo FLOW, and did their first survey at Da Nang beach.
 I believe it must be one of the most beautiful scenes ever for an Akvo training exercise.
 We were lucky to be there during one of rare sunny hours that week.
 The participants were unstoppable, and mapped 163 data points.
 Later on, we explained how to monitor data points over time.